-- United Methodist Church History and Doctrine – IC2624 (annually at Luther)
+- United Methodist Church History and Doctrine IC2624 (3 cr – bi-annually at Luther)

-- UMC students: United Methodist History and Polity (annually at United)
+- UMC students: United Methodist History and Polity CH320 (bi-annually at United)

 - Students from other Methodist traditions: Directed study in the history and polity of their particular tradition

-- One elective in Leadership for a Vital Church in the Contemporary World (chose from the following):
+- One elective in Leadership for a Vital Church in the Contemporary World (3 cr)

 At United you will find additional features of the M.Div. degree program that work together to promote United Methodist formation in UMC students: